GePUP-ES: High-order Energy-stable Projection Methods for the Incompressible Navier-Stokes Equations with No-slip Conditions: Tests

-The tests are performed on four successively refined uniform grids.
+The tests are performed on four successively refined grids with uniform grid size $h$.
 The time span $[0, 60]$ is made long enough for the turbulent boundary layers to develop prominent Lagrangian coherent structures.
+The uniform time step size $k$ is given by setting the Courant number $\mathrm{Cr}:=\frac{k}{h}\max(u_{\theta})$ at 0.5.
 Snapshots of the vorticity at time $t = 40$ and at the final time $t = 60$ are shown in Figure \ref{fig:singleVortexBox}, where the essential features of vortex sheet roll-up and counter-vortices agree with those in \cite{bch91:_second_order_projection_for_viscous_incompressible_flow}.

-As shown in Table \ref{tab:singleVortexBox}, the convergence rates of the velocity in all norms are close to 4.
-In contrast, convergence rates of the scalar $q$ and its gradient have order reductions; this is due to the fact that the Neumann boundary condition in (\ref{eq:GePUPSAV}g) has to be obtained from spatial derivatives of the velocity and the calculation of these derivatives incurs order reductions in finite-volume discretizations.
+It is clear in Table \ref{tab:singleVortexBox} that convergence rates of the velocity are close to 4 in all norms while those of the scalar $q$ and its gradient show order reductions, which are caused by the fact that the Neumann boundary condition in (\ref{eq:GePUPSAV}g) has to be obtained from spatial derivatives of the velocity and calculating these derivatives incurs order reductions in finite-volume discretizations.